HabebusRizmius/pdfedit/README.md

 pdfedit
 =======
-This module is similar to the module known as "fpdf", with very familiar functions etc. The module name is "pdfedit" and is created on 16/05/2019 (DD/MM/YYYY).
+This module is similar to the module known as "fpdf" (bit more functionality), with very familiar functions etc. The module name is "pdfedit" and is created on 16/05/2019 (DD/MM/YYYY).